Up to 60% off sofas & mattresses — limited‑time deals.

 • Seat depth: 24"

-• Suspension system: heavy-gauge steel sinuous springs
+• Suspension: heavy-gauge steel sinuous springs

 • Seat cushion: loose, slipcovered bench cushion; high-density foam core with down/feather/fiber wrap